On the late-time tails of massive perturbations in spherically symmetric black holes: Universal asymptotic properties of late-time tails

 and

 one finds

 and

-Different from the case of massless perturbations, the master equation Eq.~\eqref{master-Whittaker} does not remain unchanged under the transform $\varpi\to \varpi e^{i\pi}$.
-In particular, $\kappa$ as the subscript of the Whittaker functions has flipped its sign twice, owing to Eqs.~\eqref{CoKappa} and~\eqref{N53}, while $\lambda$ is invariant by Eq.~\eqref{CoLambda}.
+It is worth noting that the master equation Eq.~\eqref{master-Whittaker} does not remain unchanged under the transformation $\varpi\to \varpi e^{i\pi}$.
+In particular, $\kappa$ as the subscript of the Whittaker functions has flipped its sign twice, owing to Eqs.~\eqref{N53} and~\eqref{CoKappa}, where the second sign flip occurs to the master equation.
+Also, $\lambda$ is invariant by Eq.~\eqref{CoLambda}.
 We note that Eq.~\eqref{N51} confirms that $\tilde \Psi_1$ does not possess any branch cut.

 To proceed, we consider the following three cases.